 For Mac Sole Proprieters

-If you prefer to use H&R Block's Tax software for Mac OSX, here's a slightly more affordable alternative than Intuit's TurboTax Deluxe:
+If you prefer to use H&R Block's Tax software for Mac OSX, they offer a decidedly more affordable alternative than Intuit's TurboTax Deluxe:

-Like Intuit - H&R Block's Deluxe Fed+State version doesn't include Schedule-C, rental property and small biz features.
+Like Intuit - H&R Block's Deluxe Fed+State 2017 version doesn't include Schedule-C, rental property and other small biz features.
 For that you'll need the Premium version.

 Mac H&R Block Premium Tax App